jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Fixed a lot of small bugs, found by 'Coverity code' scan
 - Improvement: Region splits are now based on the size of the region
 - Improvement: SSTables and SSTable-Index files are using now different magic bytes
+- Improvement: The timestamp query only reads tuple stores which contain tuples for this timestamp
 - Bugfix: Outdated jars are new removed on bboxdb_update
 - Bugfix: Removed implementation and specification of the unused TransferSSTable network package
 - Bugfix: Removed the non working BoxSearch spatial index